Advertisement

 Jacksonville Area at a Glance

 JSO is unique as a consolidated agency: when Jacksonville and Duval County merged in 1968, the sheriff's office became responsible for all law enforcement countywide.
-This makes it one of the largest law enforcement agencies in the Southeast, covering over 840 square miles with a population of nearly one million.
+This makes it one of the largest law enforcement agencies in the Southeast, covering over 840 square miles with a population of nearly one million—all of it unmonitorable by the public.

 Jacksonville Area Agency Status